This article originally appeared on Task & Purpose, a digital news and culture publication dedicated to military and veterans issues.

-When I decided to leave the Navy, I had no idea what I'd do.
-When I decided to seek an MBA, my thought process was as simple as:
+When I left the Navy, I had no idea what I'd do.
+When I sought an MBA, my thought process was as simple as:

 - I like managing people;

 - I imagine that if I want to manage people in the civilian sector, it will have something to do with business;

 At Stanford, I started to realize just how little I knew about career possibilities.
 However, through conversations with classmates, I learned about the careers they held prior to business school, and I started to understand the playing field and where I might be most fulfilled.

 This is a challenge common to many veterans.
 That's why I set out to interview other veterans who have achieved great things in their civilian career.
 I wanted to figure out what made the difference in their success, as well as provide role models for other veterans, to show that, no matter what they want to do in their civilian careers, other veterans have shown that it can be done.